Skip to main content

 Levant

 The inhabitants of Canaan are mentioned in a letter from Ashmad to Askudum (Mari archive, ARM 26/1 24): «Send me a hundred Canaanites <…> awaiting the arrival of the Canaanites» (1988CharpinD:152–154).
-In a letter (ARM 26/1 140, Mari archive) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Canaanite» is mentioned (1988CharpinD:303–305).
-The Mesopotamian archive of Mari dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+In another letter (ARM 26/1 140, Mari archive) from Nur-Addu addressed to Zimri-Lim, «Yakhsib-El, the Canaanite» is mentioned (1988CharpinD:303–305).
+The Mari archive, a key Mesopotamian source, dates to the first half of the 18th century BCE (1956Munn-RankinJM:106).
+Furthermore, according to Na'aman, «It is thus evident that in mid–18th century BCE people called "Canaanites" lived south of the kingdom of Qatna [south of Syria], i.e., in the same area where they are located in the Late Bronze Age.» (1994NaʾamanN:398).
+Notably, «The earliest occurrence of the geographical term [Canaan] outside the Old Testament is in the Idrimi statue from Alalakh, which dates to about the middle of the fifteenth century B.C.» (1961GibsonJC:217).
+Additionally, «The word Canaan comes from Hurrian Kinahhu, which is attested by the documents from Nuzi (15th century BCE) and which is supposed to be a Hurrian word for the colour of purple.» (1991LemcheNP:26).

 10 And he said.
 Now also let it be according to your words: he with whom it is found shall be my servant; but ye shall be blameless.

-Ethics and hygiene.
+Ethics and Hygiene

 A similar view of «purity» is observed, not merely as the absence of contamination, but as a state of legal and spiritual integrity essential for contact with the sacred.